ile/ile.github.io/_posts/2017-02-27-start-updated.md

 [Here's the link.](https://chrome.google.com/webstore/detail/start/iniabgbbmccaomaocmhcfioahgipigbh?hl=en-US) I'm switching back to this extension myself, after using the default Chrome start page for a while.
 So should you, probably.

 If something got broken, or you have any feedback, please tell below.

+**Update** Ok, so there was an issue with icon size.
+It's fixed in 2.0.1, should update in browsers in an hour.
+If the icon size issue persists, please tell below.